BenjaminGantenbein/TinyGPT/README.md

 # Tiny_GPT
-This folder (will soon) contain a tiny GPT model.
+This folder does contain a tiny GPT model.

 Thanks to Andrej Karpathy for the very clear and concise tutorial.